Veggies Fruits & Herbs Webtrax Admin Veggies Fruits & Herbs Webtrax Admin

 Plant in waves.
 Succession sowing keeps your garden productive and your harvests manageable from June through November.

-Use row cover on hoops.
+Use white row cover on hoops.
 It's the simplest tool for extending your fall season—sometimes by a month or more.
 Or use shade cloth to protect heat sensitive plants.

 Do those four things well, and the rest of the season tends to take care of itself.